Uniformly Valid Confidence Sets Based on the Lasso

 \begin{proposition} If $M \subseteq \R^p$ satisfies that

 for all $m \in M_n$, then

 \end{proposition}

-\begin{proof}[Proof of Proposition~\ref{prop:infprobiotaasymp}] The first part of the proof is completely analogous to the first part of the proof of Proposition~\ref{prop:infprobiota} after identifying $n^{1/2}\beta$ with $t$ and dropping the subscript $n$.
+\begin{proof} The first part of the proof is completely analogous to the first part of the proof of Proposition~\ref{prop:infprobiota} after identifying $n^{1/2}\beta$ with $t$ and dropping the subscript $n$.
 To see the reverse inequality, note that for $t^* = (\infty,\dots,\infty) \in \Rquer^p$, we actually have $Q=Q^\iota$, so that $\hat u = \hat u^\iota$ in this case which already yields that

 \end{proof}

 \begin{proof}[Proof of Theorem~\ref{ther:infprobconserv}] The proof again is completely analogous to the proof of Theorem~\ref{ther:infprob} after identifying $n^{1/2}\beta$ with $t$, dropping the subscript $n$ everywhere and using Proposition~\ref{prop:infprobiotaasymp} instead of Proposition~\ref{prop:infprobiota}.
 Also, replace $\O^d$ by $\bar\O^d$ and note that